opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

     4. Pick your initialization template configuration:

         - **Create an empty project:** Sets up a clean project folder environment without a basemap.
-        - **Use a basic template:** Allows you to bundle a built-in background layer (OpenStreetMap Standard by default, or a custom tile server URL) and customize your target workspace boundaries by selecting a coordinates bounding box via the **Project extent map window**.
+        - **Use a template:** Allows you add a built-in background layer (OpenStreetMap Standard by default, or a custom tile server URL) and select your project extend via a bounding box tapping on the **Project extent map window**.

         ![Template Project](../../assets/images/project_organization_03_template.png)